ryansolid/dom-expressions/README.md

 ## Runtime Generator

+Dom Expressions is designed to allow the runtime to be tree shakeable by generating a special version ahead of time so static module analysis provided by your bundler can do it's thing.
 To create a generate runtime you must provide symbols to create the final js file and the output path.
 We do this through a dom-expressions.config.js.

 ```js
 module.exports = {